 - The Club Affairs Committee of Student Senate will review the application materials and request a meeting with the interested group.
 The meeting will consist of a (maximum) ten minute presentation with an additional five minutes for questions

-- The Office of Student Activities will also e-mail the Lehigh faculty or staff member to confirm that he or she has agreed to serve in the advisor role
+- The Office of Student Engagement will also e-mail the Lehigh faculty or staff member to confirm that he or she has agreed to serve in the advisor role

 - The Club Affairs Committee will take the application to the full Student Senate for vote on whether to grant the group preliminary recognition for a minimum of 15 academic weeks or deny the application